Tyrus (wrestler): National Wrestling Alliance (2021–2023)

 On February 11, 2023, at Nuff Said, Tyrus successfully defended his title in his first title defense against Matt Cardona, with the help from Bully Ray, whom he promised to give a title shot anytime he wanted afterwards.
 Tyrus, holding the NWA World's Heavyweight Championship belt, was featured in a commercial for Fox News Channel's talk show 'Gutfeld!' during Super Bowl LVII.
 On April 7 at NWA 312, Tyrus successfully defended the NWA World's Heavyweight Championship against Chris Adonis.
 On June 3, during night one of the Crockett Cup, Tyrus teamed with Adonis under the name "The Midnight Riders" to compete in the namesake tournament, defeating The Warriors from the Wasteland (Judais and Max the Impaler) in the second round, and The Immortals (Kratos and Odinson) in the quarterfinal but lost to Knox and Murdoch in the semifinal.
 On the July 11 episode of Powerrr, after EC3 successfully defended the NWA National Heavyweight Championship, he dropped the title in the ring, officially relinquishing it to challenge Tyrus for the NWA World's Heavyweight Championship at NWA 75th Anniversary Show (NWA 75).
 Over two weeks later, Tyrus requested that the match be made a bullrope match given the history between him and EC3 stemming across Impact Wrestling and WWE.
 He also proposed the stipulation that he would retire should he lose the match.
 On August 27, at NWA 75, Tyrus lost the NWA World title Bullrope match to EC3, thus he was forced to retire.
-After the match, he said his good byes and thanked his family, the NWA and Billy Corgan; and the NWA locker room came out to embrace Tyrus.
+After the match, Tyrus said his goodbyes and thanked his family, the NWA and Billy Corgan, before the NWA locker room came out to embrace him.